boldbi/bold-bi-docs/docs/faq/how-to-restart-the-bold-bi-embedded-application.md

 ## Windows

-1. Open the IIS Manager and use the site’s dropdown to find the Bold BI Embedded app.
+1. Open the IIS Manager and use the site's dropdown to locate the Bold BI Embedded app.
 ![IIS Manager](/static/assets/faq/images/iis-manager-site.png)

-2. In Manage Websites in the IIS Manager, you can stop and start the application.
+2. In the IIS Manager's Manage Websites section, you can stop and start the application.
 ![IIS Manager](/static/assets/faq/images/iis-manager-restart.png)

-> **NOTE:** If the Bold BI Embedded and Bold Reports enterprise apps are installed with a common login, the site name will be `BoldAppsEnterpriseEdition`.
+> **NOTE:** If both the Bold BI Embedded and Bold Reports enterprise apps are installed using a common login, the site name will be `BoldAppsEnterpriseEdition`.

 ## Linux

-1. Please run the following command to restart all the Bold BI Embedded services.
+1. Please run the following command to restart all of the Bold BI Embedded services.
 ~~~
 sudo systemctl restart bold-*
 ~~~